-The Examination Regulations (which you may also hear referred to as 'the Grey Book') contain most of the University's formal regulations relating to examinations and to the programmes of study offered by the University.
-They are available online at: http://www.admin.ox.ac.uk/examregs/.
+The Examination Regulations contain most of the University's formal regulations relating to examinations and to the programmes of study offered by the University.
+They are available online at: https://examregs.admin.ox.ac.uk/

 These contain most of the University's formal regulations relating to examinations and to the programmes of study offered by the University.